causalvis/causalvis/README.md

 ```

 The `notebook` folder has a number of examples that demonstrate the various Causalvis modules.
-We recommend starting with `Example_All.ipynb`, which has all necessary data sets included and does not require any external packages.
+The files labeled 1-4 demonstrate the four visualization modules of Causalvis, and walk through how causal inference might be performed on a student math performance dataset.
-Other demo notebooks will require that certain packages are installed such as [causallib](https://github.com/BiomedSciAI/causallib), [causalnex](https://causalnex.readthedocs.io/en/latest/), [pandas](https://pandas.pydata.org/docs/getting_started/install.html), [scikit-learn](https://scikit-learn.org/stable/install.html), and others.
+Some notebooks may require that additional packages are installed such as [causallib](https://github.com/BiomedSciAI/causallib), [causalnex](https://causalnex.readthedocs.io/en/latest/), and others.
-Note that if you created a new conda environment as recommended above, it is recommended that you install these packages using `conda`, `conda-forge`, or `pip`.
+Note that if you created a new conda environment as in the instructions above, it is recommended that you install these packages using `conda`, `conda-forge`, or `pip`.

 To use the causalvis modules in your own projects, you can create a new notebook in python3 and instantiate the widget with the relevant props.